How Child Support & Maintenance Is Calculated in Colorado

 For the purposes of calculating child support and maintenance, a parent shall not be deemed “underemployed” if:

 - The employment is temporary and is reasonably intended to result in higher income within the foreseeable future;

 - The employment is a good faith career choice that is not intended to deprive a child of support and does not unreasonably reduce the support available to a child;

 - The parent is enrolled in an educational program that is reasonably intended to result in a degree or certification within a reasonable period of time and that will result in a higher income, so long as the educational program is a good faith career choice that is not intended to deprive the child of support and that does not unreasonably reduce the support available to a child.

-To learn more about how child support is calculated in Colorado and to discuss how much you may receive or have to pay with a Fort Collins child support lawyer, contact The Cossitt Law Firm to speak with one of our knowledgeable family lawyers.
+To learn more about how child support and maintenance is calculated in Colorado and to discuss how much you may receive or have to pay with a Fort Collins child support lawyer, contact The Cossitt Law Firm to speak with one of our knowledgeable family lawyers.